Noncertified Copies of Birth Records

 How long does it take to get a noncertified copy of a birth record?

-If you need a noncertified copy of a birth record quickly, make your request in person or by mail to one of the 108 county vital records offices in Minnesota.As of October 14, 2019, the Office of Vital Records is mailing noncertified copies of birth records from applications received on September 9, 2019.
+For same day service, visit a Minnesota county vital records office near you.As of December 6, 2019, the Office of Vital Records is mailing noncertified copies of birth records from applications received on October 20, 2019.

 Who can get a noncertified copy of a birth record?